What is organic food?

 Some countries, including the United States, have rules that govern when a farmer or rancher may use the organic label.
 Before a grower can use that label, a government inspector goes to the farm to make sure that the rules are being followed.

 Don't assume that food labeled "natural," "sustainable," "hormone-free," or "free-range" is organic.
 Look for the USDA organic seal.

 What do you need to know about organic food?

-You may have these questions about organic food:
+Many people have these questions about organic food.

-- Is it safer?
-Foods with the organic label have less pesticide residue compared with most nonorganic foods.
-Foods grown with pesticides can have small amounts of pesticide left on the food when it gets to the store.
-There is not enough evidence to know if the small amount on nonorganic foods can cause harm.footnote 1
+Foods with the organic label have less pesticide residue than most nonorganic foods.
+Foods grown with pesticides can have small amounts of these chemicals left on the food when it gets to the store.
+There is not enough evidence to know if the small amount on nonorganic foods can be harmful.

 How can you reduce exposure to chemicals?

 Food grown with pesticides can have small amounts of pesticide left on the food when it gets to the store.
 You can take these steps to reduce pesticide residue.

 - Wash raw fruits and vegetables before you eat them.